mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     </div>
 </div>

-This graph compares the training loss function for the simple NN and CNN.
-It is clear that a more complex model like the CNN, which applies filters to the images performs better, with a steeper gradient that becomes more notorious at around epoch 1.
+This graph compares the training loss of the simple NN and the CNN.
+It is clear that a more complex model like the CNN, which applies filters to the images, performs better, showing a steeper decrease in loss that becomes particularly noticeable around epoch 1.

 ### More Epochs